Intel's Ice Lake serves up alphanumeric soup

-Intel's finally unveiled the mobile Core CPU product lineup based on its 10th-generation Ice Lake architecture, and suffice it to say that buying a laptop in the coming months probably just got a little more complicated -- expect to hear about the first models around the IFA show the first week of September and to be able to start shelling out your hard-earned cash around October.
+Intel's finally unveiled the mobile Core CPU product lineup based on its 10th-gen Ice Lake architecture, and suffice it to say that buying a laptop in the coming months probably just got a little more complicated.
+Expect to hear about the first models around the IFA show the first week of September and to be able to start shelling out your hard-earned cash around October.

 We've already heard tons about Intel's Ice Lake generation of mobile processors that make them worth getting amped about.
-Upgraded integrated graphics with support for VESA adaptive sync tops the list of new capabilities; the incorporation of Wi-Fi 6 and Thunderbolt 3 into the CPU die (instead of as part of a supporting chipset), made possible by moving to a 10nm fabrication process from 14nm, lets us do away with the extra driver required for Thunderbolt and allows for new and smaller laptop designs such as the novel multiscreen prototypes we've from Project Athena.
+Upgraded integrated graphics with support for VESA adaptive sync tops the list of new capabilities.
+The incorporation of Wi-Fi 6 and Thunderbolt 3 into the CPU die (instead of as part of a supporting chipset), made possible by moving to a 10nm fabrication process from 14nm, lets us do away with the extra driver required for Thunderbolt.
+It also allows for new and smaller laptop designs such as the novel multiscreen prototypes we've seen from Project Athena.

-But now Intel has made the tiers for different levels of integrated graphics explicit rather than folding them into the model numbers and in exchange has dropped the "Y" and "U" nomenclature indicating whether the chip is for a tiny laptop (Y) or a slightly bigger laptop (U).
+But now Intel has made the tiers for different levels of integrated graphics explicit rather than folding them into the model numbers.
+In exchange it's dropped the "Y" and "U" nomenclature indicating whether the chip is for a tiny laptop (Y) or a slightly bigger laptop (U).
 Now, if the last digit before the "G" is "0", it's a Y series, and if it's a "5" it's a U series.

-For context, a 28 watt i7 powers laptops like the Razer Blade Stealth and Dell XPS 13, the lower-power U series drives models like the Lenovo ThinkPad X1 Yoga and Microsoft Surface Book 2, and the Y series go into 13-inch or smaller ultrathins like the MacBook Air and HP Spectre Folio.
+For context, a 28-watt i7 powers laptops such as the Razer Blade Stealth and Dell XPS 13.
+The lower-power U series drives models such as the Lenovo ThinkPad X1 Yoga and Microsoft Surface Book 2.
+And the Y series go into 13-inch or smaller ultrathins including the MacBook Air and HP Spectre Folio.

 Instead, we've got G7, G4 and G1, which tell you which tier of integrated graphics you're getting: "G1" for the old HD/UHD graphics, "G4" for a tweaked version of the current Iris Plus graphics (used by the 8th-generation i7-8559U, i5-8269U, i5-8259U and i3-8109U) with the same number of execution units as before and "G7" for the upgraded Iris Plus with the increased number of execution units, which is where we may see Intel's claimed 2x performance increases.